dfrankes/vscode-accountz/README.md

-# vscode-accountz
+# Accountz
- Multipurpose account manager for visual studio code
+This plugin is basically "Royal TSX" for Visual Studio Code